 Stereotypes and false assumptions can make our differences seem bigger than they really are.
-That's why Kent State's College of Communication and Information is seeking students to be a part of "Project Citizen: Transforming America" from May 20 - June 28, 2019.
+That's why Kent State's College of Communication and Information collaborated with the Loyola Marymount University (LMU) department of Journalism in a new initiative, "Project Citizen: Transforming America."

 The summer 2019 course was led by Carol Costello, former CNN anchor, Kent State journalism alumna and LMU instructor, and Scott Bogoniewski, interim director of Kent State's School of Digital Sciences and a former LA-based producer, creative manager and production manager.
 Six students from each institution took part in the trip.

 Watch the students talk about stereotypes